andrew-lundy/northwind-mysql/CustomQueryDescriptions.md

 ### Find the top product for each region; 'top product' meaning highest quantity sold.
 This query uses a subquery that joins three tables (`products`, `order_details`, and `orders`).
 The subquery uses the window function `ROW_NUMBER()` to partition the data based on the region the product was shipped to.
 It orders these results by the total quantity of each product shipped in descending order.

-In the main query, the results of the subquery are filtered to records that contain "1" in column `row_num`.
+In the outer query, the results of the subquery are filtered to records that contain "1" in column `row_num`.
 This ensures only the products with the highest quantity sold in each region is returned in the main query.
 Four columns are selected in the main query - the product ID, product name, the sales count for the product, and the region the order was shipped to.

 ```